andyZHH/AI-Cov19/README.md

 Project purpose

-A mobile application based on [React Native](https://reactnative.dev/) allows users to download the application through their mobile phones to follow and read the latest data and related news about the new crown virus in Germany.
+A mobile application based on [React Native](https://reactnative.dev/) allows users to download the application through their mobile phones to follow and read the latest data and related news about the new coronavirus in Germany.

 ## Table of Contents